Fermium/data-chan/docs/docs/async.md

 # Asynchronous Requests

-An asynchronous request is a request that the Host may, or may not send to the Device and can be evaluated potentially at any time.
+An asynchronous request is a request sent by the host to the Device that can be evaluated potentially at any time.

-Everything that is not core part in the specification, or user-defined is an asynchronous request.
+Every request if not otherwise noted in the specifications (or differently defined by the user), is an asynchronous request.

-__NOTICE THAT:__ only with time that tends to the infinite you have the mathematical proof of the execution of every asynchronous request sent.
+__NOTICE:__ You would need infinite time to have the mathematical proof of the execution of an asynchronous request.

 ## OUT Packets Structure